falco81/DOSRetroPC/README.md

 > playing 2 or more notes simultaneously).
 This section is preserved in case the module
 > is returned after repair or replacement.

-### Co to je
+### What it is

-DreamBlaster X16GS je waveblaster daughterboard od Serdaco s chipem Dream SAM5716B with a preloaded licensed Roland GS bank.
+DreamBlaster X16GS is a waveblaster daughterboard by Serdaco with a Dream SAM5716B chip with a preloaded licensed Roland GS bank.
 Plugs into the PicoGUS waveblaster header just like McCake.